ltrgoddard/thesis/temp.markdown

 ----------------

 Books, articles and other printed materials are cited in full on first reference, then in shortened form.
+In the case of *Certain Prose of the English Intelligencer* (2012), internal references follow the form used by the editors of that work.
 Archival materials—mainly letters—are referred to by the name of the author and recipient followed by the date or title, with full citations provided in the Bibliography; sequential quotations from letters are not indicated by ‘*ibid*.’
 Underlined text